EU summit: Marathon leadership talks delayed again | DW | 01.07.2019

 EU Council President Donald Tusk, who is leading the talks, said leaders would reconvene on Tuesday.

-The impasse is centered on the nominee to succeed outgoing Commission President Jean-Claude Juncker, who requires the approval of 21 of the 28 EU leaders, representing 65% of the bloc's population.
+The impasse is centered on the nominee to succeed outgoing Commission President Jean-Claude Juncker.
+This requires the approval of 21 of the 28 EU leaders, representing 65% of the bloc's population.

 Once EU leaders nominate candidates, these must be approved by the European Parliament.